icegoat9/compiler-class-wab/docs/Wabbish-Specification.md

 ## 3. Datatypes

-Wabbish only supports a single integer datatype.
+Wabbish only supports a single datatype, integers.
 All math operations and variables work with integers only.

 ## 4. Variables